nuclearsugar/VolcaClockPlayground/README.md

   - Without this checkmarked, no input or output audio is possible!
 3. It's imporant to confirm that the input device and output device is correct.
   - The settings panel can be found in the top toolbar: *Media > Audio Settings*
-4. If you have a line-in signal, turn up `View Signal` and make sure the the VU meter is moving,
+4. If you have a line-in signal, turn up `View Signal` and make sure the the VU meter is moving.
   - This is just to make sure that the Volca clock is actually incoming correctly.
 If you don't see the VU meter moving at all, then your settings probably aren't setup correctly either in PureData or elsewhere.
   - If you can see the VU meter moving and yet the yellow box for `Input Clock` isn't flashing to the beat, then the input signal is too quiet and you should increase the `Line-in Level`.
 5. Check your system output level.